We want everyone to be able to get as much as possible out of their Leicester Cathedral experience.

 The Dean and Clergy of Leicester Cathedral want everyone to be able to join in the events and acts of worship held here.
 Therefore, wherever possible, we provide physical access for all to the places in the Cathedral where worship and events take place.
 Additionally, we provide at least one service of Holy Communion in an accessible place every day.

-Do not hesitate to contact the Cathedral Office with any queries.
+Please do not hesitate to contact the Cathedral Office with any queries.